demesameneshoa/to-do-list/README.md

 # 📖 [To-Do List] <a name="about-project"></a>

-**Awesome Books** is a web page that allow you to Add, Display and Remove tasks.
+**Todo List** is a an application that can be used as a todo list app to add, modify and edit daily tasks.

 ## 🛠 Built With <a name="built-with"></a>